Robert J. Rose

 Military Airlift, Royal Canadian Air Force

-Robert Rose talks about being a radio/navigation officer in the Royal Canadian Air Force.
-As a part of a Canadair North Star flight crew, he describes the mission of airlifting military personnel and supplies to and from Japan in support of the Korean War.
+Robert Rose recalls being a radio/navigation officer in the Royal Canadian Air Force.
+He describes the mission of airlifting military personnel and supplies, as a part of a Canadair North Star flight crew, to and from Japan in support of the Korean War.

 Robert Rose recalls one particular journey across the Pacific as part of a Canadair North Star flight crew.
-On the trip, he talks about coming across damaged planes with preceding and seceding tail numbers from the aircraft he crewed.
+He recalls coming across damaged planes on the trip with preceding and seceding tail numbers from the aircraft he crewed.

-Robert Rose talks about returning to Korea in 2008.
+Robert Rose recounts his return to Korea in 2008.
 He describes his visits to Seoul and Panmunjeom and remarks about how impressed he was with Korea's progress.

 [Beginning or Recorded Material]